zilliztech/zdoc/versioned_docs/version-byoc/tutorials/metrics-and-alerts/manage-project-alerts.md

 - **Receiving notifications**: Available to any organization member if designated by the owner.

-For more information on user roles, see [User Roles](./user-roles).
+For more information on user roles, see [Manage Project Users](./project-users).

 ## View project alerts{#view-project-alerts}